Gunmen kidnap two doctors in Kogi

 By James Azania, Lokoja

+Two doctors working in Kogi State have been kidnapped by unknown gunmen.

-The victims were identified as Dr Ebiloma Aduku of the Zonal Hospital Ankpa and Kelechi Mgbahurike of Christ the King Hospital, Anyigba, Dekina LGA.
+The victims were identified as Drs Ebiloma Yahaya Aduku of Zonal Hospital, Ankpa, and Kelechi Mgbahurike of Christ King Hospital, Anyigba, Dekina Local Government Area.

-While Aduku was kidnapped at Ankpa on October 6, the latter was abducted from his hospital in Anyigba the following day.
+While Aduku was kidnapped at Ankpa on October 6, Mgbahurike was kidnapped from his hospital on Wednesday, October 7.

-It was however gathered their whereabouts remain unknown days after their abduction.

-Kogi chapter of The Nigeria Medical Association (NMA) confirmed the abduction to The Nation on Friday evening.
+The Nigeria Medical Association (NMA), Kogi State chapter, confirmed the sad development to The Nation on Friday.

-A communiqué jointly signed by the chairman, Dr Oyiguh Omakoji and secretary, Dr Famotele Tolorunju, after an emergency State Executive Council meeting at its Secretariat in Lokoja reads in part: “The association observes the kidnappers are in touch with the families of the doctors and kidnappers are demanding ransom.
+A communique, jointly signed by its chairman, Dr Oyiguh Omakoji, and the secretary, Dr Famotele Tolorunju, after an emergency State Executive Council meeting held at its secretariat in Lokoja, reads in part:

+“Arising from an emergency State Executive Council meeting of the NMA (Kogi) held at its secretariat in Lokoja on October 9, 2020, to discuss the matter of the kidnap of two of her doctors at two different locations in the state, the association observes that the kidnappers are in touch with the families of the doctors and they are demanding ransom.

 “The meeting resolved to use this medium to appeal to the Kogi State government to work with the security agencies, families of the doctors and mediate to help secure the release of the doctors as a matter of urgency.”

-When contacted, Kogi Police Public Relations Officer (PPRO), WIlliam Aya, promised to get back after getting in touch with Divisional Police Officers (DPOs) in Ankpa and Anyigba.
+When contacted, the state Police Public Relations Officer (PPRO), William Aya, said he would our correspondent the needed information after getting in touch with the Divisional Police Officers (DPOs) in Ankpa and Anyigba areas of the state.

-He was however yet to so do as at the time of filing this report.
+He was yet to do so as at the time of filing this report.

 Comments